 To frame the method, analysis, and discussion of objective 2, we chose to base our analysis two internationally recognized conceptual frameworks.
-These frameworks are widely used in

-(i) Leaving No One Behind: Equality and Non-Discrimination at the Heart of Sustainable

-Development - A Shared United Nations System Shared Framework for Action (78), and (ii) A important and relevant by the research team, we chose to merge both frameworks, for this current work.
+These frameworks are widely used in addressing inequalities and discrimination in the development and regulation of global institutions: (i) Leaving No One Behind: Equality and Non-Discrimination at the Heart of Sustainable Development - A Shared United Nations System Shared Framework for Action (78), and (ii) A Conceptual Framework for Action on the Social Determinants of Health from the World Health Organization (79).
+As each framework alone did not include all the areas of inequities deemed important and relevant by the research team, we chose to merge both frameworks, for this current work.
 The following inequities were thus considered, organized by their source framework: